starkatt/Cocksmithing/cocksmithing.md

 [Silc-Pig Electric](https://www.smooth-on.com/products/silc-pig-electric/) UV reactive pigments are also available, and can produce excellent results.
 Unfortunately, they aren't yet sold as a sample pack, so you need to buy each color individually.

 Some colors of `Silc-Pig` come with an independent skin safety certification, but many do not.
-I am not an expert, but it is my *opinion* that all of these pigments are likely fine for use in sex toys -- they're widely used in skin-contact applications, and being mixed into silicone thoroughly encapsulates any pigment particles.
+I am not an expert, but it is my *opinion* that all of these pigments are likely fine for use in sex toys -- they're widely used in skin-contact applications and among toymakers, and being mixed into silicone thoroughly encapsulates any pigment particles.

-#### Mica Pigments
+#### Micas & Other Pigments
 Mica-based pigments are an excellent choice for silicone, and are sold as a fine powder.
 They usually have some amount of luster, shimmer, or sparkle, and are widely used in cosmetics.
+Toys poured with mica pigments will also often have subtle cloudlike variegation within each color.

 ![Baggies of colorful mica pigments](images/MicaPigments.jpg)

-Be cautious when shopping for mica pigments online.
-Many sellers  incorrectly describe fine plastic glitters as "mica".
-Similarly, "Cosmetics-Grade" is an extremely vague classification that describe a wide variety of different additives.
-A much more rigorous descriptor is the specific FDA application certifications for a particular ingredient.

 I've purchased my mica pigments from [Elements Bath and Body](https://www.elementsbathandbody.com/Micas/), and have been very happy with their products.

+Be cautious when shopping for micas or other pigments online.
+Not all sellers provide honest or complete listings.
+The terms "cosmetics-grade" and "non-toxic" are extremely vague, and can used to describe a wide variety of different additives.

+A more rigorous standard is checking against specific FDA application certifications for a particular pigment.
+While the FDA doesn't have a list of pigments that are safe for sex toys, they do maintain a listing of cosmetics pigments for [eye and lip applications](https://www.fda.gov/cosmetics/cosmetic-ingredient-names/color-additives-permitted-use-cosmetics), and a somewhat more permissive listing for [food-contact polymers](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?fr=178.3297).
+I'm not sufficiently knowledgeable to know which of those lists is more applicable for toy safety, or even to say definitively whether silicone encapsulation already renders off-list pigments safely inert.

+Coarse plastic glitters should never be used, as their edges can cut and degrade the silicones they're embedded in.

 For my own toys, I've gotten excellent results by combining both `Silc-Pig` and mica pigments to achieve target colors.